 Bathrooms are available at the Pavilion, near the Edwin-Bélanger Bandstand.

-What time are the shows?
+What time are the events?

 Where is the Edwin-Bélanger Bandstand?